kesne/jeopardy-bot/README.md

     “scores” - Shows the scores for the current game.
     “leaderboard” - Shows the scores for the top players.
     “loserboard” - Shows the scores for the bottom players.
+*Configuration*
+    “config” - Shows the configuration for the current channel “config global” - Shows the global configuration
  ```

 You can also ensure that the bot is awake by messaging "poke".
 This is useful for free Heroku dynos, which may get shut down after inactivity.